rajeeja/alcf_aurora_tensorflow_scripts/README.md

-# TensorFlow on ALCF Aurora
+# TensorFlow on ALCF Aurora (Dummy case to check setup)

 This directory contains scripts and instructions for running TensorFlow jobs on the ALCF Aurora supercomputer.
 It provides a streamlined workflow for setting up the environment, launching TensorFlow models, and submitting jobs to the Aurora queue.
 Note, the focus is to utilize one node and all GPU/tile available.
 Running multiple models in one node.
 This is specifically good for running HPOs and other such workflows.
+Used to run IMPROVE model UNO with different cancer/drug data - https://github.com/JDACS4C-IMPROVE/UNO/blob/develop/job_aurora.sh (Drug Blind Trials)

 ## Purpose